-Kelli Stevens Kane is a poet, playwright, and oral historian whose work--both on the page and in performance--unearths surprises at the crossroads of human vulnerability and possibility.
+Kelli Stevens Kane is a poet, playwright, and oral historian, and performer.

-She's an August Wilson Center Fellow, a Cave Canem Fellow, a Flight School Fellow, and an Advancing Black Arts in Pittsburgh Grant recipient.
+She's an August Wilson Center Fellow, a Cave Canem Fellow, a Flight School Fellow, and has twice recieved Advancing Black Arts in Pittsburgh Grants from the Pittsburgh Foundation.

 She's an alum of the Callaloo, VONA, and Hurston/Wright poetry workshops.
 She's also the recipient of a merit-based scholarship to a playwrighting workshop at the Norman Mailer Center.

-Kane performs nationally, including appearances at the Cornelia Street Cafe and Bowery Poetry Club in New York City, and The Carnegie Museum of Art.
+Kane reads and performs nationally, including appearances at the Cornelia Street Cafe and Bowery Poetry Club in New York City, and The Carnegie Museum of Art and New Hazlett Theater in Pittsburgh.
 Kane's opened both the National Poetry Slam in Cambridge MA, and TedXWomen Pittsburgh.

 Please note: All information in the Directory is provided by the listed writers or their representatives.